FluBBaOfWard/WSCpuTest/README.md

 ## Differences between ASWAN & SPHINX(2)

-There is one difference between the SOCs and that is the Zero flag during unsigned Multiplication, it's allways set on ASWAN and allways clear on SPHINX(2).
+There is one difference between the SOCs and that is the Zero flag during Unsigned Multiplication, it's allways cleared on ASWAN and allways set on SPHINX(2).

 ### AND, OR, XOR & TEST